-"Director" means the executive for climate change, sustainability and resiliency, except where it refers to the director of planning and permitting.
+"Director" means the executive director of the office of climate change, sustainability and resiliency, except where it refers to the director of planning and permitting.

 "Energy" means electricity, natural gas, steam, or other product sold by a utility to a customer of a property, or renewable on-site electricity generation, for purposes of providing heating, cooling, lighting, water heating, or for powering or fueling other enduses as recorded in the benchmarking tool.